binerogroup/documentation/storage/snapshots/create-backup-from-snapshot.rst

 ===========================

 A snapshot is a good base for creating a backup as its guaranteed to be static data.
-That is, once the snapshot has been completed (which is a fast procedure), no more writes will occur to the data in the snapshot.
+That is, once the snapshot is available (which is a fast procedure), no more writes will occur to the data in the snapshot, this assumes the integrity of the data stored, see :doc:`/storage/snapshots/create-snapshot`.

-This means that assuming the snapshot was taken in a manner guaranteeing data integrity (for example when the instance was switched off - or when writes where quiesced), the backup will (even though it takes much longer due to copying data to the auxiliary storage) also guarantee data integrity.

 More information on backups (which we recommend you to read) is available in our :doc:`/backup/index` article.